 2017 has turned home buying into somewhat of a challenge for the average buyer.
 Here are a few ideas to start making your life a little simpler and give you some ideas of how to actually win that home!

-Be prepared to look at homes on short notice.
 My experience this year for my listings is having multiple offers in hand usually within 12 hours or less of listing the home.
-So be prepared to drop everything and run look at a house.
-If your prepared and have really discussed that list you may be comfortable with just one of you looking at the house.
+So be prepared to drop everything and run to look at a house.
+If you are prepared and have really discussed that list you may be comfortable with just one of you looking at the house.
 Consider it if one of you is not super flexible in your schedule.

 One of the other things you’re going to want to take into consideration is how handy am I. What can I repair?
 What can I fix?
 Who do I have that can help me fix this because sometimes taking on some repairs yourself can be a good bargaining chip when it comes down to negotiating with the sellers.
 Sellers are the happiest doing nothing.
 And in a seller’s market, they get away with doing less than they should because it is so competitive.